 At the 1998 World Conference on Youth, the origin of International Youth Day, the late Kofi Annan made his famous opening remarks: ‘No one is born a good citizen; no nation is born a democracy.
 Rather, both are processes that continue to evolve over a lifetime.
 Young people must be included from birth.
 A society that cuts itself off from its youth severs its lifeline; it is condemned to bleed to death.’

 There is a fact that gives Annan’s sanguineous metaphor grim new meaning: violence is now the fourth leading cause of death in young people worldwide.
-Perhaps no other community of nations should seek to understand this fact more urgently than the Commonwealth; sixty per cent of our more than two billion citizens are under the age of 30.
+Perhaps no other community of nations should seek to understand this fact more urgently than the Commonwealth; sixty per cent of our more than 2.4 billion citizens are under the age of 30.
 Here we explore three of our recently approved grants projects that are empowering youth so they can overcome this scourge.

 ‘Too often, discussions on violence in these communities are one-off events, occurring after policy decisions have been taken and without sufficient youth representation.’